bitmark-inc/docs/pages/learning-bitmark/quick-start/simple-solution-for-node-setup.md

 ## Installing Your Bitmark Node

 A downloadable script will help you to install your Bitmark node.
-This script will pull down the latest bitmark-node container image from docker hub and then will start a bitmark node container for you.
+This script will pull down the latest bitmark node container image from docker hub and then will start a bitmark node container for you.

 +  Linux and mac users:
     + [Download the scripts for Linux and Mac](https://bitmark-node-docker-scripts.s3-ap-northeast-1.amazonaws.com/install-node-linux-mac.sh)